ssokolow/rust-cli-boilerplate/README.md

         cargo install just
         just install-cargo-deps

-        # ...and now manually make sure the following tools are installed:
+        # ...and now manually install the following optional tools:
         #  - strip (from binutils)
         #  - upx
-        #  - sstrip (optional, from ELFkickers)
+        #  - sstrip (from ELFkickers)
-        #  - kcachegrind (optional)
+        #  - kcachegrind
-        #  - kcov (optional, version 31 or higher with --verify support)
+        #  - kcov (version 31 or higher with --verify support)
-        #  - valgrind (optional)
+        #  - valgrind

 ## TODO

-* Update this for a modern `Cargo.toml` template renderer.
-  * Use a `year` template variable to automatically fill out copyright dates.
-* Add [log](https://github.com/rust-lang-nursery/log) to the boilerplate
+* Figure out whether StructOpt or Clap is to blame for doubling the leading newline when `about` is specified via the doc comment and then report the bug.
 * Read the [callgrind docs](http://valgrind.org/docs/manual/cl-manual.html) and
   figure out how to exclude the Rust standard library from what KCacheGrind displays.